-- Q34: I am an employee of an insurance company.
+- Q35: I am an employee of an insurance company.
 At the same time, I act as an agent to sell my company's products.
-Am I required to register for GST? - A34: Yes, you are required to register for GST if your past taxable turnover for the period of twelve months has exceeded the threshold or the future taxable turnover is expected to reach the threshold.
-In calculating the taxable turnover, you only have to take into consideration the commission received in your role acting as an insurance agent. - Q35: If an unregistered insurance agent's annual taxable turnover fluctuates above and below the threshold from year to year, what are his liability to be registered and his eligibility to seek cancellation of registration? - A35: The insurance agent may register voluntarily to become a registered person although his annual taxable turnover is below RM500,000.
-However, he is required to stay in the system for a period of no less than 2 years before he may seek to deregister.
+Am I required to register for GST? - A35: Yes, you are required to register for GST if your past taxable turnover for the period of twelve months has exceeded the threshold or the future taxable turnover is expected to reach the threshold.
+In calculating the taxable turnover, you only have to take into consideration the commission received in your role acting as an insurance agent. - Q36: If an unregistered insurance agent's annual taxable turnover fluctuates above and below the threshold from year to year, what are his liability to be registered and his eligibility to seek cancellation of registration? - A36: The insurance agent may register voluntarily to become a registered person although his annual taxable turnover is below RM500,000.
+However, he is

-Q36: I am a resident agent for several non-resident principals and is to be registered for GST.
-Do I have to register separately for each principal?

-A36: No, you are required to make one registration only although you may have several agencies since you deal with more than one principal.
+- required to stay in the system for a period of no less than 2 years before he may seek to deregister. - Q37: I am a resident agent for several non-resident principals and will register for GST.
+Do I have to register separately for each principal? - A37: No, you are required to make one registration only although you may have several agencies since you deal with more than one principal.